 I am always reluctant to incur any additional costs to a buildings service charge requirements, especially when that building already operates at a high cost.
 However, in light of the listed status, these costs are now unavoidable.

 Leaseholders at Beetham Plaza already pay towards the upkeep and maintenance of the fountain and have done so for over 20 years.
-There is absolutely no requirement to have 24hr security on site and it is strange that should be suggested when the Landowner at Beetham Plaza (Elliott Group) also owns the Grade II Listed Heaps Rice Mill where there is no 24hr security and indeed where the collapse of the roof is being allowed due to a failure to properly manage the building.
+There is absolutely no requirement to have 24hr security on site and it is strange that should be suggested when the Leaseholder at Beetham Plaza (Elliott Group) also owns the Grade II Listed Heaps Rice Mill where there is no 24hr security and indeed where the collapse of the roof is being allowed due to a failure to properly manage the building.

 It is true however that the fountain needs to be effectively maintained and at the meetings of the Friends of the Piazza Fountain there have been calls for a separate fund to be established so that the residents at Beetham Plaza do not have to bear the whole burden of maintaining and repairing the fountain.
 There will now be calls for the fountain to be appropriately celebrated as the latest Grade II building in the city to add such lustre to an already magnificent array of listed buildings in the city centre.